Philip II of France: War with Henry II

 With these grievances, two years of combat followed (1186–1188), but the situation remained unchanged.
 Philip initially allied with Henry's young sons Richard the Lionheart and John, who were in rebellion against their father.
-The first attempt to seriously test Henry's resolve came when Philip II launched an attack on Berry in the summer of 1187 and captured the fortress of Issoudun, but by June made a truce with Henry, which left Issoudun in Philip's hands while also granting him Fréteval in Vendômois.
+The first attempt to seriously test Henry's resolve came when Philip II launched an attack on Berry in the summer of 1187 and captured the fortress of Issoudun.

+In June, Philip made a truce with Henry, which left Issoudun in Philip's hands while also granting him Fréteval in Vendômois.
 Though the truce was for two years, Philip found grounds for resuming hostilities in the summer of 1188 and succeeded in seizing Châteauroux.
-He skillfully exploited the estrangement between Henry and Richard, and Richard did homage to him voluntarily at Bonsmoulins in November 1188.
+He skillfully exploited the estrangement between Henry and Richard.
+Richard did homage to him voluntarily at Bonsmoulins in November 1188.

 In 1189, as Henry's health was failing, Richard openly joined forces with Philip to drive him into submission.
 They chased him from Le Mans to Saumur, capturing Tours in the process, before forcing him to acknowledge Richard as his heir.
-Finally, by the Treaty of Azay-le-Rideau (4 July 1189), Henry was forced to renew his own homage, confirm the cession of Issoudun to Philip (along with Graçay), and renounce his claim to suzerainty over Auvergne.
+By the Treaty of Azay-le-Rideau (4 July 1189), Henry was forced to renew his own homage, confirm the cession of Issoudun to Philip, along with Graçay, and renounce his claim to suzerainty over Auvergne.
 Henry died two days later.
 His death and the news of the fall of Jerusalem to Saladin, diverted attention from the Franco-English war.

-The Angevin kings of England (the line of rulers to which Henry II belonged), were Philip's most powerful and dangerous vassals as Dukes of Normandy and Aquitaine and Counts of Anjou.
+The Angevin kings of England, the line of rulers to which Henry II belonged, were Philip's most powerful and dangerous vassals as Dukes of Normandy and Aquitaine and Counts of Anjou.
 Philip made it his life's work to destroy Angevin power in France.
 One of his most effective tools was to befriend all of Henry's sons and use them to foment rebellion against their father.
 He maintained friendships with Henry the Young King and Geoffrey, Duke of Brittany until their deaths.
-Indeed, at Geoffrey's funeral, he was so overcome with grief that he had to be forcibly restrained from casting himself into the grave.
+At Geoffrey's funeral, he was so overcome with grief that he had to be forcibly restrained from casting himself into the grave.
 He broke off his friendships with Henry's other sons Richard and John as each ascended to the English throne.